ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/order_splitting_for_multishop.md

 </service>
 ```

-Logic inside the new listener:

-- Checks if the order contains some products of the MAIN shop.
+The listener checks if the order contains any products from the main shop.
-- Creates a new order only with the products from the "MAIN" shop and data of the shop owner
+It then creates a new order with only the products from the main shop and data of the shop owner.
-- Submits the new order to ERP
+Finally, it submits the new order to the ERP.

-Some of the products contains a `main_erp` attribute set in the `$remoteDataMap`.
-To get that information there is a new method inside the `"OrderSplittingListener`
+Some of the products contain a `main_erp` attribute set in `$remoteDataMap`.
+You can get this information with the `checkProductsInMainShop()` method from `OrderSplittingListener`.

-We use a constant called USE_MAIN_ERP_FLAG to define the name for the attribute `main_erp`.
+The `USE_MAIN_ERP_FLAG` constant defines the name for the `main_erp` attribute.

-`checkProductsInMainShop`:

 ``` php
 /**